-The final touch in your Conga Conductor solution may be to schedule the Conductor events to execute automatically, on a schedule.
-Scheduling Conga Conductor means that a user does not have to manually launch the batch but rather Conductor looks for batches that are queued to run on a scheduled basis and runs them for you.
+The final touch in your Conga Batch solution may be to schedule the Conga Batch events to execute automatically, on a schedule.
+Scheduling Conga Batch means that a user does not have to manually launch the batch but rather Conga Batch looks for batches that are queued to run on a scheduled basis and runs them for you.

 The ability to run a batch of records on a scheduled basis without user oversight or intervention potentially poses a great risk.
 For example, once scheduled, you could inadvertently send hundreds of documents, communications, and/or eSignature requests to external recipients.
 Please and confirm it’s working correctly before scheduling it to run automatically.